matrix8967/alex-morris-dev-mirror/Exp.md

 ### DevOps:

--   Ifrastructure as Code (IaC) using Ansible and Terraform.
+-   Infrastructure as Code (IaC) using Ansible and Terraform.
--   Change Mgmt & Source Control using Git.
+-   Change Management & Source Control using Git.
 (Gitlab/Github Enterprise.)
 -   CI/CD Pipelines and Automation.
 -   Configured and maintained cloud infrastructure for Production Applications with thousands of daily active users.
 -   Maintained VPC Network services such as Reverse Proxies and VPNs.